lona9/AITA-Predictor/README.md

   - `model.py`: script to build and train the ML pipeline.
 - reddit_scraper folder:
   - `scraper.py`: script to run the reddit scraper to fetch post information.
+  - `reddit_posts.csv`: output file from the previous script with Reddit post data.

 -----
 ### Instructions